 In order to initiate the PC5 unicast link authentication procedure, the initiating UE shall create a DIRECT LINK AUTHENTICATION REQUEST message.
 In this message, the initiating UE:

-a) shall include the key establishment information container IE.
+a) shall include the key establishment information container IE; and

+x) shall include the new assigned initiating UE’s layer-2 ID if the initiating UE assigns a new initiating UE’s layer-2 ID in case that the PC5 unicast link authentication procedure is triggered by a PC5 unicast link establishment procedure.

 NOTE: The Key establishment information container is provided by upper layers.